 So let’s get started…

-The first thing I recommend to start getting out of debt is to get control of your cashflow.
+The first thing I recommend to start managing your money properly is to get control of your cashflow.

 How do you do that?
 You put together a plan for spending your money before you spend it.
 A monthly spending plan, (also known as a budget ), is an extremely effective tool.
 It will save you tons of money over time and keeps you from spending more than you make every month.